 - Place ice packs or compresses under the arms and groin.

 - Use a fan to cool the skin.

 If heat stroke is suspected or symptoms persist, 911 should be called immediately, or the individual should be taken to the emergency room.

 Another person will have to help if the individual with heat stroke is unconscious or very disoriented.

 Guidelines for dealing with heat stroke include:

-- Move to a cool, shaded, well-ventilated area.
+- Move to a calm, shaded, well-ventilated area.